Recipe courtesy of The P&J Oyster Cookbook

 Strain the oyster juices (the "liquor") into a container to remove grit and refrigerate or freeze for future use.
 Set the oysters aside.

-In a shallow bowl, combine the flour with 3 tablespoons of the Creole seasoning and mix thoroughly.
+In another shallow bowl, combine the flour with 3 tablespoons of the Creole seasoning and mix.
 In a separate bowl, make an egg wash by beating the eggs well along with the milk and the remaining tablespoon of Creole seasoning.

 After frying the second batch of oysters, remove the first batch from the oven and immediately sprinkle all 16 of them with Creole seasoning to taste.

 At serving time, arrange 4 of the oysters on each of four plates.
 In a small bowl, toss the basil and microgreens with the lemon juice, salt and pepper.
 Top each of the oysters with some of the salad.
 Sprinkle some of the preserved lemon on each plate.
 Using 1 tablespoon of chevre for each plate, top the oysters with it, then sprinkle them with chives.
 Serve immediately.